mdlincoln/mdlincoln.github.io/pages/plotly.md

 ## Data Provenance

-These data comprise a random sample of about 0.5% (1500 out of 374277) British sales records maintained by the [Getty Provenance Index].
+These data comprise a random sample of about 0.4% (1500 out of 374277) of the British sales records maintained by the [Getty Provenance Index](http://www.getty.edu/research/tools/provenance/index.html).
 Because plot.ly runs in your browser, it cannot handle very large datasets, so we will be working will a small sample of the database.
-For larger sets of data, you will want to use a more powerful tool, such as [R](http://www.r-project.org/).
+For larger sets of data, you will want to use a more powerful set of programs, such as [R](http://www.r-project.org/) and [RStudio](http://www.rstudio.com/).

-## Data types

 Many of the original variables in this table are not easily computable in their original form.
-Scroll to the rightmost columns (starting with the `Date` column) to see the cleaned/mutated variables that are most easily plotted.
+Scroll to the rightmost columns (starting with the `Date` column) to see the cleaned/mutated variables that are most easily plotted:

+- `Date` (of sale).
+The following variables are derived from this one:
+    - `Year`
+    - `Month`
+    - `Week`
+    - `YDay` (day of the year)
+    - `MDay` (day of the month)
+    - `WDay` (day of the week)
+- `Transaction.Type`
+- `Transaction.Amt`
+- `Nationality`
+- `Period` (This is a *categorical* variable derived by grouping observations based on the values of the *ordinal* variable `Year`)
+- `Price.Factor` (Because inflation makes it difficult to compare the `Transaction.Amt` value for over time, I computed the *categorical* variable `Price.Factor` to help group observations into five classes of value.
+Within each `Period`, I determined the [quintile distribution](http://en.wiktionary.org/wiki/quintile) of every object sold, i.e. both the top 20% most expensive objects sold between 1790--1800 and the top 20% most expensive objects sold between 1830--1840 are in the 5th quintile.)

 ## Plot exericses